 B. Avoid personal/intimate topics

-attachment is considerably lessened.
-It is all too easy for teachers, clergy, and scout
+is considerably lessened.
+It is all too easy for teachers, clergy, and scout leaders, to be

-youth without the obvious support is difficult.
-Yet if some break is not made, subsequent
+obvious support is difficult.
+Yet if some break is not made, subsequent sessions easily

 II.
 Role of others- counselors/teachers/family.